-The recommended authentication mechanism for automation is Organization Auth Tokens.
+The recommended authentication mechanism for automation scripts is Organization Auth Tokens.

 Don't forget the colon (